afmoleirinho96/coaching-scheduler/README.md

 ### Database

 Configure the PostgreSQL connection in the backend's .env file.
 An example file will help you understand which variables are needed to setup the database succesfully - `.env-example` file

+Don't forget to name your .env file as `.env` and place it in the backend folder.

 ### Backend